 The walk can take between half an hour and two hours depending on how muddy the trail is; some travellers that prefer not to or cannot walk so much order a rickshaw transfer service.

 At the end of the trail, visitors are paddled through a narrow canal on a small non-motorised canoe until they reach Sandoval Lake itself (approx. 15 minutes).

-Most visitors stay in one of the Amazon rainforest lodges along the Madre de Dios or Tambopata River and are taken by their own accommodation’s guides or a certified, independent guide, normally as part of a wider itinerary in Tambopata.
+Most visitors stay in one of the Amazon jungle lodges along the Madre de Dios or Tambopata River and are taken by their own accommodation’s guides or a certified, independent guide, normally as part of a wider itinerary in Tambopata.

 Other options are staying at the Sandoval Lake Lodge or the Mejia Lodge, which are on the lake itself or staying at a hotel or hostel in Puerto Maldonado and coming on a tour.